 - Technical documentation.
-Chances are, your normal Tech Writer won’t be enough.
-You need somebody with experience in technical and API documentation.
+Chances are, your average Tech Writer won’t be enough.
+It would help if you had somebody with experience in technical and API documentation.

 - Product marketing.
-Creating the message and spreading the word to developers and CTOs is very different than targeting business users.
-Make sure you have the expertise in-house or that your company is willing to invest in it.
+Creating the message and spreading the word to developers and CTOs is different from targeting business users.
+Ensure you have the expertise in-house or that your company is willing to invest in it.

 - Sales enablement and Sales support.
 Enterprise clients usually ask their technical staff to evaluate products that include APIs.
 Your Sales team needs to have people that can speak to the technical audience and help close the deal.
 If you are a Technical Product Manager, you will be called on to help close the first deals, but that won’t scale past a certain point.
 Sooner rather than later, someone else needs to take on that role full-time, or that person will end up being you.

 - Partner management.
-Needless to say, building and nourishing a partner network is hard work.
+Building and nourishing a partner network is hard work.
 Having the API is just the beginning since your company would need to invest in additional people and expenses within Business Development, Partner Management, Marketing, etc.

 #4 Security and performance are a must-have.

-As you plan your strategy, make sure you bake-in security and performance from the very beginning.
+As you plan your strategy, make sure you bake in security and performance from the very beginning.
 Opening your system to third-party developers can open a can of worms.
-Keep in mind that companies using your API are building their own product, so if your API is slow, buggy, or has security holes, it will affect their product and your customers using their customization.
+Keep in mind that companies using your API are building their product, so if your API is slow, buggy, or has security holes, it will affect their product and your customers using their customization.

-It’s a big responsibility, so very early on, discuss the security and performance approach with your Architecture team.
-Define the KPIs, measurement criteria, and QA process before you start development.
+It’s a big responsibility.
+Ensure you discuss the security and performance approach with your Architecture team early in your innovation journey.
+Define the KPIs, measurement criteria, and QA process before starting development.
 Otherwise, you’ll end up chasing your tail.

 #5 Internally, it can be hard to show progress.

-This might not be an issue in all companies, but it’s still worth mentioning.
-Executives love demos to assess progress, and these demos are usually based around the product’s user interface.
+Showing progress in the development of your API might not be an issue in all companies, but it’s still worth mentioning.
+Executives love demos to assess progress, and these demos are usually based on the product’s user interface.
 The challenge with APIs is that they don’t have a UI—it’s just code.
-And for most people, it’s hard to gauge progress just by looking at code.
+And for most people, it’s hard to gauge progress by looking at code.
 There’s nothing worse than losing the trust of your Executive Team due to a lack of understanding.

 To mitigate this, plan to build small applications with a UI that consumes the services exposed in the API.
-That will help your audience see that you are making progress, and it’s also a great way to test your API by consuming it in the same way that a customer would.
+That will help your audience see that you are making progress, and it’s also a great way to test your API by consuming it in the same way a customer would.
 Although the focus should ultimately be on the functionality and not on a polished UI, this approach may be needed to keep your Executive Team and other departments engaged and supportive.
-Account for it in your capacity planning, make sure to create stories for this activity, and plan for the time needed in your sprint.
+Account for it in your capacity planning.
+Make sure to create stories for this activity and plan for the time needed in your sprint.

 What To Read Next